necro50n3/cobblemon-raiddens/README.md

   - loot_table: The loot table location for raid boss-specific loot
   - weight: The frequency the raid boss appears
   - is_catchable: Whether the raid boss is catchable
+  - health_multi: The raid boss health multiplier
   - shiny_rate: The shiny rate of the raid boss
+  - script: Custom raid boss triggers.
+This will be explained in the future
 - *Required fields
 - See example below